Manta-Network/Manta/CONTRIBUTING.md

 #### How Do I Submit A (Good) Enhancement Suggestion?

-Enhancement suggestions are tracked as [GitHub issues](https://guides.github.com/features/issues/).Create an issue on that repository and provide the following information:
+Enhancement suggestions are tracked as [GitHub issues](https://guides.github.com/features/issues/).
+Create an issue on that repository and provide the following information:

 * **Use a clear and descriptive title** for the issue to identify the suggestion.
 * **Provide a step-by-step description of the suggested enhancement** in as many details as possible.